pagopa/azure-pipeline-templates/templates/apim-get-values/README.md

-# Apim values set template
+# Apim values get template

-Updates a set of named values on the given apim based on the configuration
+Reads a list of named values from the given APIm and saves them as output

+The outputs are saved to a variable named after the given named value, replacing dashes with underscores (as per AZ DevOps requirement);
+for example, given "my-named-value" as the id of the named value, the output will be `my_named_value.my-named-value`

 ## Usage